ObsidianMinor/Gfycat.Net/README.md

 ## Progress:
 Adding documentation, running tests, writing samples.

-## FUTURE:
-Add support for analytics endpoints (maybe namespace Gfycat.Analytics?)

-### Unimplemented features:
-1. Secret endpoints not covered by documentation (like fetching, creating, and modifying API keys)

 ### Compatible frameworks (if you don't know the table)
 * .NET Core 1.0 (and up)
 * .NET Framework 4.5.1 (and up)